A wireframe globe breaking out of chains

 TCA style file is in /usr/share/tails/tca/tca.css.

-To try real-time changes, you can edit /usr/local/bin/tca and look for # "GTK_DEBUG=interactive",.
-Uncomment the line, removing the hash.
+To try real-time changes, you can edit /usr/local/bin/tca: replace /usr/lib/python3/dist-packages/tca/application.py with env GTK_DEBUG=interactive /usr/lib/python3/dist-packages/tca/application.py.
 Now start tca again and you will have gtk inspector running!